Elen7371/rsschool-cv/cv.md

 I'm very purposeful.
 I achieve almost any goal I set for myself and do it efficiently.
 I know how to enjoy the work done.
 In addition, I have good soft skills and easily approach people

 I have experience as an economist but I want more.
 I want to become part of a big team in IT-company and make a cool product.
 This really inspires me.
-I have good soft skills and I easily find an approach to people

 I tried to find myself in testing and graphic design, but I realized that front-end development is what really energizes me.
 Therefore, I have embarked on this difficult and long path right now, but I believe that I will go through it successfully and with pleasure.